How to Get a UX Internship: Hiring Tips for Employers 2025

 3. Face-to-face interview

-That takes too much time without testing their practical skills, so an alternative that I find works really well is this process:
+That takes too long without testing their practical skills so an alternative I find works well is this:

 1. CV screening